Spring Boot: integration of JSON binding libraries

 Recap of JSON-B in Spring Boot 2.x/3.x

-You have certainly noticed that there is quite a difference between Spring Boot 2.x and 3.x about JSON-B implementation, artifact(s) and package.
-Unfortunately, this is mainly due to the fact that Spring Boot 3 is aligned to the Jakarta EE 9+ specification, which changed the Java Enterprise namespace from javax.*
+You have certainly noticed that there is quite a difference between Spring Boot 2.x and 3.x regarding JSON-B implementation, artifact(s), and package.
+Unfortunately, this is mainly because Spring Boot 3 is aligned to the Jakarta EE 9+ specification, which changed the Java Enterprise namespace from javax.*

 to jakarta.*